Why This Matters

 Traffic and Resource Exhaustion Attacks

-These attacks exploit the fundamental design of network protocols—systems must process incoming requests before determining if they're legitimate.
+These attacks exploit a basic design reality of network protocols: systems must process incoming requests before they can determine whether those requests are legitimate.
 Attackers weaponize this by overwhelming resources with volume or malformed requests.

 Distributed Denial of Service (DDoS)